Succession Planting Basics

 Digging In – Again!

 Planting the same crop in the same space is as simple as pulling out a crop once you’ve finished harvesting and replanting.
-If you practice no till gardening you can even just cut at the soil level and leave the roots intact to keep feeding the soil while you start your next crop.
+If you practice no-till gardening, you can even just cut at the soil level and leave the roots intact to keep feeding the soil while you start your next crop.

 In general, look for quick maturing varieties.
 The ‘days to maturity’ should be listed on any seed packet.
 This is really helpful for figuring out if you’ll be able to harvest before winter comes knocking.

-Direct Seeding VS Potting
+Direct Seeding vs. Potting

-Timeline + Plant Possibilities
+Succession Planting Timeline + Plant Possibilities

 Mid-June to Mid-July